JAWS Scripts For Unigram

 These issues may be fixed in a future update to the scripts or to the application itself.

-It is not currently possible to hear the name of a sticker before sending it.
-This would need to be fixed in the application.
+it is not currently possible to hear the name of a sticker before sending it.
+This would need to be fixed in the

 Braille support is not well tested and is likely incomplete.